 “Sock it to me,” is a phrase ever associated with Judy Carne’s on the 60s, US comedy series Rowan and Martin’s Laugh in.
 Then the catchphrase was a thinly disguised invitation for a sexual encounter (well it was the sixties), but later came to mean ‘bring it on.”
 The term was also common vernacular in 60s soul music.

-To have one's socks 'blown off' meant "to be amazed, delighted, very impressed," as in "the new song by Adele , will blow your socks off."
-Off course if you are not a fan then you may say, “Put a sock in it.”
+To have one's socks 'blown off' meant "to be amazed, delighted, very impressed," as with Adele's singing , will blow your socks off."
+Off course, if you are not a fan then you may say, “Put a sock in it.”
 As this means to be quiet and originates from the time of early gramophones which had no volume controls.
 To play them more quietly you had to put a sock into the trumpet (speaker).